This 1960s modernist house will be extended and remodelled, adopting a complimentary style and responding to the surroundings.

 Located on a private road in Sutton Coldfield, this house will be extended and brought up to date whilst respecting the original design.
 On the ground floor, the existing kitchen and two small reception rooms will be combined to create a large kitchen-diner with separate utility room.
 Large glass sliding doors will improve the relationship between the living space and the garden.
-The porch and entrance hallway will be remodelled, creating a new route through to an existing ground floor bedroom, which will be converted into an office with a gymnasium area.
-The existing living room will be widened and a new glass box will house a window seat with views of the existing mature garden.
+The porch and entrance hallway will be remodelled, creating a new route through to a new office and gymnasium with bathroom.
 A glazed void over the hallway will bring much needed light to the centre of the house.

 The second floor will be extended over the existing single storey section to create three new ensuite bedrooms including a large master suite with balcony.
 Two existing bedrooms will be combined to create a large double ensuite room with dressing area.
 A glass walkway between the bedrooms will bring natural light into the centre of the house.